 Check this list of paid Cannaregio + Jewish Quarter tours to find an outing you’ll enjoy.

-While in St. Mark’s Square, you’ll likely see and learn about some of the following locations:
+While in St. Mark’s Square, you’ll likely see the exterior and learn about some of the following locations:

 - The Basilica of St. Mark